Explore health content from A to Z.

 I need information about...

 We recognize that kidney disease impacts your health and quality of life, therefore, our goal is for you to receive a kidney transplant as soon as possible.

 Baylor's kidney transplant program is one of the largest in Texas and our three-year patient survival outcomes exceed the national average as reported by the Scientific Registry of Transplant Recipients.

 Where you get your kidney transplant matters.
 Fortunately, you have a choice.
 Before you decide, here are four important questions to ask.

-Understanding these four steps will help you know what to expect from kidney transplant.
+Understanding these steps will help you know what to expect from kidney transplant.